braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 #### Does the Braze SDK need to be installed in order to shorten links?

-No, Link Shortening will work without any SDK integration.
+No. Link shortening works without any SDK integration.

 #### Do I know which individual users are clicking on a URL?